 Our Water Resources staff and PhD students are conducting research on a range of topics, collaborating with staff from across the University of Nottingham, and a network of other global institutions and international campuses.

-Our group has extensive experience of managing and restoring rivers around the World.
+Our group has extensive experience of managing and restoring rivers around the world.
 Currently, our focus is on working with natural processes when restoring rivers; the participation of stakeholders in management; and sustainable flood management, particularly in urban settings (for example, Blue-Green Cities).
-We have convened international conferences and workshops on these themes, as well as publishing work in high impact journals:
+We are interested in identifying the multiple benefits of Blue-Green and Grey drainage infrastructure and evaluating public perceptions and behaviours.

-Our group is interested in the interaction between ecological systems and fluvial environmental processes.
-This includes using ecological communities to monitor changes in water and habitat quality and better understanding how organisms perceive and navigate river environments.
-We focus particularly on invasive invertebrate species.
+Our group is interested in the interaction between ecological systems and fluvial/ limnetic environmental processes.
+This includes using ecological communities to monitor changes in water and habitat quality, understanding how organisms perceive, navigate and modify freshwater environments, and investigating the behaviour and distribution of freshwater species in response to physical habitats.
+We focus particularly on invasive invertebrate species and salmonid fishes.

 - Dugdale S. J., Hannah D. M., Malcolm I. A. 2020.
 An evaluation of different forest cover geospatial data for riparian shading and river temperature modelling.
 River Research and Applications 36 (5), 709-723.